DistributedCollective/solidoc2/readme.md

 **How to Use Solidoc2**

-Create solidoc.json in the root
+Create solidoc.json in the root:

 ```js
 {